 The organisation is constantly striving to improve the services it offers and welcomes all suggestions for future developments.

-On 1st April 2010 Chelsea merged with Yorkshire Building Society, the UK's second largest building society.
+On 1st April 2010 Chelsea merged with Yorkshire Building Society, then the UK's second largest building society.
 Following the merger Chelsea retained the Chelsea Building Society brands and continues to offer a full range of financial products to new and existing customers.

 For further help and to answer any other queries you may have, why not look at our frequently asked questions.